Super Why!: Spin-off series

-A short-form 2D spin-off series titled Super Why's Comic Book Adventures premiered on PBS Kids on October 18, 2023, with 20 three-minute episodes.
+A short-form 2D spin-off reboot series titled Super Why's Comic Book Adventures premiered on PBS Kids on October 18, 2023, with 20 three-minute episodes.
 A preview of the series was released on September 20, 2023.
-This series features a new Super Reader named Power Paige.
+This series introduces a new Super Reader named Power Paige.

-On October 1, 2025, it was announced that Super Why's Comic Book Adventures will be expanded into a full half-hour series in 2026.
+On October 1, 2025, it was announced that Super Why's Comic Book Adventures will be expanded into a full half-hour series.
+It is expected to debut on PBS Kids on October 5, 2026.